bingo-0h/mehn5513/archive/notes.md

 Big Data NLP Monitoring Serverless Database Scalability WebSockets Happiness is not something ready made.
 It comes from your own actions.
 Kubernetes NLP Frontend Database Indexing Load Balancing Data Pipeline Distributed Systems Docker Sharding Dream big and dare to fail.
-Container Orchestration
+Container Orchestration Deployment To be the best, you must be able to handle the worst.
+React Framework Dream big and dare to fail.
+Big Data Kubernetes Microservices